dotnet-restore - Man Page

 Description

-The dotnet restore command uses NuGet to restore dependencies as well as project-specific tools that are specified in the project file.
-In most cases, you don’t need to explicitly use the dotnet restore command, since a NuGet restore is run implicitly if necessary when you run the following commands:
+In most cases, you don’t need to explicitly use the dotnet restore command, since if a NuGet restore is necessary, the following commands run it implicitly:

 Sometimes, it might be inconvenient to run the implicit NuGet restore with these commands.
 For example, some automated systems, such as build systems, need to call dotnet restore explicitly to control when the restore occurs so that they can control network usage.
-To prevent the implicit NuGet restore, you can use the --no-restore flag with any of these commands to disable implicit restore.
+To prevent the implicit NuGet restore, you can use the --no-restore flag with any of these commands.

 Signed package verification during restore operations requires a certificate root store that is valid for both code signing and timestamping.
-See NuGet signed package verification for details.
+For more inforomation, see NuGet signed package verification.

 Specify feeds